Luther Burbank Rose Parade and Festival

-The Luther Burbank Rose Parade and Festival is an annual festival held in Santa Rosa, California celebrating Luther Burbank and his contribution to the world through a series of events.
-This festival has undergone changes throughout the years but has always included activities for all ages, and is now held on the third Saturday of May.
-In 1994 the parade became a tax-exempt corporation, no longer being run by other civic organizations.
-It has an annual budget of around $100,000.00 to produce the parade and festival.
-This is achieved through grants, donations and entrance/vendor fees.
-The parade is now centered on a theme that changes each year, allowing for the incorporation of new activities, displays and floats.
+The Luther Burbank Rose Parade and Festival is an annual festival held in Santa Rosa, California celebrating Luther Burbank.
+The festival includes activities for all ages, and is held on the third Saturday in May.
+In 1994 the Luther Burbank Rose Parade and Festival became a tax-exempt event.
+It has an annual budget of around $100,000.
+The budget is for production of the parade and festival.
+This is achieved through grants, donations, vendor and entrance fees.
+The parade has a yearly theme, which allows new activities, displays and floats yearly.

 History

 Founding

-The Rose Parade began in 1894, then called the Rose Carnival, with the help of Thomas Patrick Keegan to celebrate the landscape Sonoma County.
+The Rose Parade began in 1894, then called the Rose Carnival, with the help of Thomas Patrick Keegan, to celebrate the landscape Sonoma County.
 Keegan was a city engineer and clothier in Santa Rosa.
-He “conceived the moving exhibit of community pride and creativity” so many years ago.
+He “conceived the moving exhibit of community pride and creativity” many years ago.
 Brian Keegan, a descendant of Thomas Patrick Keegan, was President of the Rose Parade and Festival board a few years ago.
 He sought to continue the legacy of his ancestor in bringing civic pride to the community.
 Brian Keegan still currently serves on the board.

-In the early 1900s the parade and festival was organized by the collaboration of the Chamber of Commerce and other civic organizations.
+In the early 1900s, the parade and festival was organized by the collaboration of the Chamber of Commerce and other civic organizations.
 In typical parade fashion, the participants included various groups atop ornately ordained floats, automobiles, marching bands and note-worthy community members.
 The floats in the procession included various species of flowers, not just roses.
 Unlike in present day, the event was not seen as a casual affair.
 Patrons and spectators alike dressed lavishly to attend the parade and festival.
 The parade and festival was seen as an event of the season in which people came from all around to engage in the rich display of natural beauty of Sonoma County.